-Table 4-14.Ascend-Menu-Item arguments
+Table 4-12.
+Ascend-Menu-Item arguments

-Argument Description command Specifies the string sent to the terminal server when the user selects the menu item.
-The command specification must be in a format that the Ascend terminal server understands, and can contain up to 80 characters. text Specifies the text that displays to the user.
+Argument Description text Specifies the text that displays to the user.
 The maximum length for text is 31 characters. match Specifies the pattern the user must type to select the item.
 The maximum length for match is 10 characters.
 Blanks are considered part of the matching pattern. ; (semi-colon) The first semi-colon (;) that appears acts as the delimiter between command and text .
 The second semi-colon that appears acts as the delimiter between text and match .